 Short Overview of the Human Brain Project

-The Human Brain Project (HBP) is building a research infrastructure to help advance neuroscience, medicine and computing.
-It is one of four FET (Future and Emerging Tehcnology) Flagships, the largest scientific projects ever funded by the European Union.
+The Human Brain Project (HBP) is building a research infrastructure to help advance neuroscience, medicine, and computing.
+It is one of four FET (Future and Emerging Technology) Flagships, the largest scientific projects ever funded by the European Union.

 The 10-year Project began in 2013 and directly employs some 500 scientists at more than 100 universities, teaching hospitals, and research centres across Europe.